The evolving roles of senior executives

 - Empower others and build teams: Most community banks are resource constrained.
-With so few members on senior management teams, they need some help reaching their strategic goals.
-If those goals are to become a reality, management must identify areas where an empowered staff can take on some of the responsibilities.
+With so few members on senior management team, they need some help reaching their strategic goals.
+If those goals are to become a reality, management must identify areas where an empowered staff to take on some of the responsibilities.

 - Stay educated on industry changes: It can be difficult to look forward and think strategically.
 Do the research in order to continually stay on top of change.
 See what others are doing and learn how to respond more quickly to customer changes.
 Be sure to include professional development in the year-end evaluations.